 - Nature landscapes without (young) people are 22% more engaging for viewers 35 years or older.

 - With high-quality photos, the conversion rates of other destinations like Austria and Slovenia got close to top destinations.

-Research from Tripadvisor, says that photos have the greatest impact driving engagement from travelers researching on hotel and B&B pages on their site even more than reviews.
-(While reviews are obviously still as important).
+Research from Tripadvisor says that photos have the greatest impact, driving engagement from travelers researching on hotel and B&B pages on their site even more than reviews.
+(While reviews are still as important).

 With imagery being so important, you will want your ESP to allow you to include dynamic content and edit those images easily, but also easily include GIFs, videos, etc. Or to be able to insert the images dynamically from your site.